richkirl/emacsdoommyconfigure/README.md

 ~/.doom.d/ it generaly file and if you change performance doing doom sync and try emacs

-and if you emacs useing for WM
+and if you emacs using for WM

 M-x package-install RET exwm

 SPC f f ~/.doom.d/config.el

+SPC f U

+read and/or copy https://github.com/richkirl/emacsdoommyconfigure/blob/master/config.el

+xrandr (for you X Screen: and port for ~/.doom.d/config.el)

+SPC f f ~/usr/share/xsessions/emacs.desktop

 SPC f U